onera/paradigm/training/Fortran/02_Exercise_1/exercise_1.md

 ![alt text](mesh.png "A mesh composed of two zones")

-Each zone *zone* is partitionned in subdomains which are mapped to the processors of the parallel machine.
-On a processor the subdomain (of a mesh or a zone) can be sudivided in *parts*.
+Each zone *zone* is partitioned in subdomains which are mapped to the processors of the parallel machine.
+On a processor the subdomain (of a mesh or a zone) can be subdivided in *parts*.

 ![alt text](processor.png "Processor 0 with a subdomain of each zone with two parts for subdomain of zone 1")

 A mesh can be composed of several element types (tetrahedra, hexahedra, prisms...).
-In certain settings, the mesh definition for each specific element type is stored in a seperate *section*.
+In certain settings, the mesh definition for each specific element type is stored in a separate *section*.
 So in a *section* one will find data for a specific element type.

 ![alt text](part.png "Part 1 of the subdomain on processor 0 of zone 1 with two sections")